-In addition, ABS and MBS are often exposed to extension and prepayment risks that may have a substantial impact on the timing and size of the cash flows paid by the securities and may negatively impact the returns of the securities.
+In addition, ABS are often exposed to extension and prepayment risks that may have a substantial impact on the timing and size of the cash flows paid by the securities and may negatively impact the returns of the securities.
 The average life of each individual security may be affected by a large number of factors such as the existence and frequency of exercise of any optional redemption and mandatory prepayment, the prevailing level of interest rates, the actual default rate of the underlying assets, the timing of recoveries and the level of rotation in the underlying assets.
-Prepayment risk generally increases when interest rates fall, while extension risk generally increases when interest rates rise.
+Prepayment risk generally increases when interest rates fall.
+The Fund's higher yielding securities will be prepaid and the Fund will have to replace them with securities having a lower yield.
+Extension risk generally increases when interest rates rise.
+This leads to the risk that in times of rising interest rates prepayments will slow causing securities considered short or intermediate term to be long-term securities which fluctuate more widely in response to changes in interest rates than shorter term securities.